 My 2015 Einstein Fellowship has come to an end, and (after a writing retreat in Donegal, full of clouds and seas and newborn lambs) I prepare to take up a new job on April 1.
 But April 15 is the deadline for the next Einstein Fellowship, and messages arrive via all sorts of media — Facebook, LinkedIn, Academia — with requests for advice.
-Unfortunately, replying to all of them is unrealistic.
+Unfortunately, replying personally to all of them is a bit unrealistic.
 So here is a compilation of some of the most common questions I have seen.

 Update: The Einstein Fellowship is in the top 10 trendiest fellowships